mongodb/docs/source/reference/commands.rst

       db.runCommand( { split : "test.people" , find : { _id : 99 } } )

-   This command inserts a new :term:`split` in the collection named "``people``" in the "``test``" database.
+   This command inserts a new split in the collection named "``people``" in the "``test``" database.
 This will split the chunk that contains the document that matches the query "``{ _id : 99 }``" in half.
 If the document specified by the query does not (yet)